gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 addition to the package repositories providing signed metadata.
 This ensures authenticity and integrity of the packages that are distributed to the users.
-However, the package manager used in openSUSE and SLES operating systems may sometime raise false warnings with these signatures, similar to
+However, the package manager used in openSUSE and SLES operating systems may sometime raise false warnings with these signatures, similar to:

 ```plaintext
 File 'repomd.xml' from repository 'gitlab_gitlab-ce' is signed with an unknown key '14219A96E15E78F4'.
 Continue? [yes/no] (no):